Back to National Guide

 Brisbane-Specific Considerations

-Slab-on-ground homes across suburbs like Sunnybank, Eight Mile Plains, and the newer estates of Springfield and North Lakes offer the most straightforward waterproofing.
+Slab-on-ground homes across suburbs like Sunnybank, Eight Mile Plains, and the newer estates of Springfield, North Lakes, and Yarrabilba offer the most straightforward waterproofing.
 The concrete substrate is stable and well-suited to liquid-applied membranes without additional preparation.
+A standard bathroom in these areas takes 2 days and sits comfortably toward the lower end of the range.

 Queenslanders and older high-set homes in Paddington, Red Hill, Ashgrove, and Woolloongabba present a different situation.
 Timber-framed bathroom floors flex under load, and the membrane system must accommodate that movement.
-A compressed fibre cement sheet overlay is laid over the timber before waterproofing begins.
+A flexible Class III membrane is applied over a compressed fibre cement sheet overlay.
 These homes also tend to have smaller, less accessible bathrooms that take more time to waterproof properly.
+Allow 3 to 4 days for the complete job.

-The QBCC (Queensland Building and Construction Commission) requires waterproofing compliance certificates, and the work must be inspected before tiling commences.
+The QBCC requires waterproofing compliance certificates, and the work must be inspected before tiling commences.
+This is a mandatory hold point under the National Construction Code.

 Hiring a Licensed Waterproofer in QLD

 In Queensland, waterproofers must hold a QBCC licence with the waterproofing trade class.
-This requires a Certificate III in Construction Waterproofing (CPC31420).
+This requires a Certificate III in Construction Waterproofing (CPC31420) and relevant experience.
 You can verify a licence on the QBCC licensee register.

 Ask for: